linnstrand/mern/README.md

 - express: node.js framework.
 - mongoose: MongoDB object modeling tool
 - nodemon: restarts the node application when file changes in the directory are detected.
-- express-async-handler: Simple middleware for handling exceptions inside of async express routes and passing them to your express error handlers.
+- express-async-handler: Simple middleware for handling exceptions inside of async express routes and passing them to your express error handlers. **Probably useless when Express 5 is out!**